Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

-In the rest of this section, we sketch the proof of the existence of the low rank canonical/Tucker decomposition of the core tensors ${\bf G}_p$, $p=1,\ldots,4$.
+In this section, we sketch the proof of the existence of the low rank canonical/Tucker decomposition of the core tensors ${\bf G}_p$, $p=1,\ldots,4$.
 Following \cite{Stenger}, we define the {Hardy space} $H^1(D_{\delta})$ of functions which are analytic in the strip

 and satisfy

 Recall that for $f\in H^1(D_{\delta})$, the integral

 can be approximated by the {Sinc-quadrature} (trapezoidal rule)